ronak-gurjar/bank-management-system/README.md

 # bank_management_system
-in this system you can create account, deposit money, withdraw money, check balance and show account information
+in this system you can create account, deposit money, withdraw money, check balance and show account information.